 Yes, there are alternatives to tribunal proceedings, such as mediation and settlement negotiations.
 These methods can often lead to a quicker and more amicable resolution.

-If you believe you have been unfairly dismissed, you should gather any relevant evidence, such as emails and witness statements, and seek legal advice as soon as possible to understand your rights and options.
+legal advice as soon as possible to understand your rights and options.